-14.1 If at any time the 'ADVANCE BOOKINGS ONLY' door signage becomes damaged, insecure or lost, the proprietor must ensure that the vehicle is not used for hire until the replacement door signs are affixed.
+- 14.1 If at any time the door plate signage becomes damaged, insecure or lost, the proprietor must notify the Council to have them replaced.
+The cost of the replacement door signs is the responsibility of the proprietor. - 14.2 If at any time the signs become damaged or lost, the proprietor must ensure that the vehicle is not used for hire until the replacement door signs are affixed.